braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 ## Step 4: Write transformation code

-If you have little to no experience with JavaScript code or would like more detailed instructions, follow the **Beginner** tab for writing your transformation code.
+If you have little to no experience with JavaScript code or prefer more detailed instructions, follow the **Beginner** tab for writing your transformation code.

 If you're a developer or have significant experience with JavaScript code, follow the **Advanced** tab for high-level instructions on writing your transformation code.